 enable: true

-You can also control the level of your TOC by adding the following configuration in the markup section of your config.yaml file.
+You can also control the level of your TOC by adding the following configuration in the markup section of your hugo.yaml file.

 markup: